-Transceivers designed for mobile use often have a 6 pin "data" connector designed specifically for connection to an external modem.
+Transceivers designed for mobile use often have a 6 pin mini-DIN "data" connector designed specifically for connection to an external modem.
 If available, use this instead of the speaker and microphone connections.
 This connection has flatter audio response.
+Adjusting the volume control won't change the receive audio level going in to the software modem.